 - Inquiry or Pre-Catechumenate.
 At this time participants are encouraged to ask questions and explore the basic tenets of the Catholic faith and to reflect upon these in light of their own life experiences.
 There is no commitment required in this stage.
 Depending on their personal journey and readiness, this stage can last from a handful of weeks to months or years.

 - The Catechumenate.
 When a person is ready for a greater commitment into the faith and desires to move towards receiving the sacraments, this is when they enter the Catechumenate after going through the Rite of Acceptance.
 It is during this time that most of their study consists of deepening their knowledge and understanding of the faith while drawing closer to Christ.
-One can only enter the Catechumenate after attending the Inquiry and setting up an interview with John Rinaldo, Pastoral Associate for Adult Faith Formation.
+One can only enter the Catechumenate after attending the Inquiry and setting up an interview.

 - Purification & Enlightenment.
 For those preparing for baptism, this stage takes place during the Lenten season where they reflect upon their own faith experiences in a more intense, prayerful way.

 - Sacraments of Initiation.
 Candidates for baptism celebrate their initiation into the Church on the holiest of nights-the Easter Vigil – where they are baptized, confirmed, and receive Eucharist.
 For those who have already been baptized, but have not received their confirmation or Eucharist, they, too, will receive their sacraments during the Easter Vigil.

 - Mystagogia.
 This is a time for fully initiated members of our community to reflect upon their experiences of being new Catholic Christians and find their place in the ordinary life of the Church.
 Although formally, mystagogia usually takes place from Easter to Pentecost, we are called to continue our faith journey and growth for the rest of our lives.